panaversity/learn-applied-generative-ai-fundamentals/03_langchain_ecosystem/bidirectional_chatbots/readme.md

 In fields like education, chatbots are being designed to engage users in meaningful dialogues, which includes asking probing questions to facilitate learning.

-## Agentic AI Frameworks

-These frameworks, like LangGraph, AutoGen, and AI agent orchestration systems, are moving toward interactions where the AI is capable of proactively asking clarifying or follow-up questions.
-This enhances collaboration with the user by ensuring that the AI has sufficient context to provide better responses.
-LangChain’s tools for building AI agents are already designed to iterate based on user input, making it feasible for bidirectional Q&A exchanges.

 ## Best Practices Bidirectional Q&A Chatbots